Collapse of Tesco re-trial casts cloud over British fraud agency

 But Maria Cronin, a partner at law firm Peters & Peters, called on Osofsky to carefully consider what went wrong, why the case was ever prosecuted, and how the agency addresses “these serious failings” in the future.

-Sarah Wallace, a senior lawyer at Irwin Mitchell, urged the SFO to apply more rigor when gathering and assessing evidence – and more realism about who to put in the dock.
+Sarah Wallace, a senior lawyer at Irwin Mitchell, urged the SFO to apply more rigour when gathering and assessing evidence – and more realism about who to put in the dock.